Information scrambling in a collision model: A collision model based optical scheme

 here we have already divided the memory block $M$ into two parts $M_1$ and $M_2$.
 The $M_1$ part contains only the $m_1$ particle while the $M_2$ part contains all the particles left in the memory.
 The terms in the r.h.s. of Eq. (\ref{eq_TMI}) are the BMIs between the corresponding subsystem.
 The BMI measures the total correlation between two subsystems of a composite system, and the expression of BMI in Eq. (\ref{eq_TMI}) is defined by

 with $X = M_1$, $M_2$, and $M$, $\rho_X$ is the corresponding reduced density matrix and $S(\rho)=-\text{tr}\left(\rho\log{\rho}\right)$ is the von Neumann entropy.

-The negative $I_3(S:M_1:M_2)$ means that the total correlation shared by the system and the memory cannot be fully characterized by the sum of the correlations those shared by the system and each partition.
-In other words, since initially the total correlation is restricted inside $S$ and $M_1$, the negative TMI indicates the delocalization of the initially localized information, i.e. the information scrambling.
+The negative TMI, implying $ I_2(S:M)>I_2(S:M_1) + I_2(S:M_2)$, means that the total correlation shared by the system and the whole memory cannot be fully characterized by the sum of the correlations those shared individually by the system and each partition of the memory; some of the information are hidden nonlocally over the memory.
+In other words, the local measurements on $M_1$ and $M_2$ are not able to reconstruct the information about $S$.
+Since initially the total correlation is restricted inside $S$ and $M_1$, the negative TMI can be considered as a diagnostic of the information scrambling.